Taos Regional Airport: Historical airline service

-There was no commercial service from 2005 until the current provider, Taos Air, began winter ski-season service in late 2018 with flights to Austin and Dallas Love Field airport also using Fairchild Dornier 328Jets.
-During the 2019–2020 ski season, Taos Air expanded with flights to Los Angeles via the Hawthorne Municipal Airport and to San Diego via the McClellan–Palomar Airport.
-There was no service during the 2020–2021 season due to the COVID-19 pandemic in New Mexico, but service resumed later in 2021 with flights during the summer season.
-Winter and summer seasonal service has since resumed and the carrier is working to provide year-round service.
+There was no commercial service from 2005 until late 2018 when Taos Air, a new virtual airline operated by the Taos Ski Valley, began winter ski-season service with flights to Austin and Dallas Love Field airport also using Fairchild Dornier 328Jets.
+During the 2019–20 ski season, Taos Air expanded with flights to Los Angeles via the Hawthorne Municipal Airport and to San Diego via the McClellan–Palomar Airport.
+There was no service during the 2020–21 season due to the COVID-19 pandemic in New Mexico, but service resumed later in 2021 with flights during the summer season.
 In June 2022, service to Austin was moved to Austin Executive Airport.
-In December 2022, Taos Air switched operators to JSX and started using JSX's Embraer 135 and Embraer 145 aircraft.
+In December 2022, Taos Air switched operators to JSX and started using JSX's Embraer 135 and Embraer 145 regional jet aircraft.
 Alongside this change saw Austin service return to Austin-Bergstrom International Airport, Hawthorne was moved to Hollywood Burbank Airport, and McClellan-Palomar was moved to San Diego International Airport.
+During the 2023/2024 winter ski season, Austin service was moved back to the Austin Executive Airport and San Diego service was moved back to the McClellan-Palomar airport near Carlsbad, California.
+In May 2024, the virtual name of Taos Air was discontinued and JSX announced renewed service to Dallas Love Field and a new route to Denver-Rocky Mountain, both beginning in June 2024 for the summer season.
+The new service to Denver was planned to operate year-round while the Dallas flights will still operate only during the summer and winter seasons.
+New service to Las Vegas, Nevada operated through the month of October 2024.
+Service to Dallas resumed in early November 2024 and regular winter service to Austin, Burbank, and Carlsbad/San Diego, California resumed in December 2024.
+All service, including Dallas and Denver, ended for the season on March 31, 2025 but will return for the summer of 2025.
+JSX will continue to provide service to Dallas, Austin, Burbank, and San Diego (via the Carlsbad, CA airport) and new year-round service to the Denver International Airport will begin by Contour Airlines with this air carrier operating Embraer regional jets, all on June 26, 2025.